ronkovic/sessync/USAGE.md

 ### "No log files to process"

 - Verify Claude Code session logs are being created
-- Check that logs exist at `~/.claude/session-logs/`
+- Check that logs exist at `~/.claude/projects/{project-name}/`
+- Ensure you're running from the correct project directory

 ### "Failed to upload to BigQuery"